-Film Profits and Points – Introduction
+Film Profits and Points in Canada – Introduction

+Film profits and points in Canada – what are they and how do they apply to Canadian Filmmakers?
 The million dollar question is how to fully fund your multi-million dollar film (making it in Ottawa, using our great crews and actors, is the easy part).
 The short answer is a combination of tax credits, cultural “funds”, pre-sales or advances/guarantees of sales, equity and reinvestment or deferral of fees.
 Let’s take a look at “equity”, and in particular the question of how to pay back your investors when the film is a big success.
 It would help to have this answer well-formed and on the tip of your tongue when speaking with potential investors.

 Shares & Points